tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 Helga switched off the revolving platform, motioned for us to sit, and handed us the menus.
 “Your server will be with you soon.”

 Then, she handed me a mini iPad.

-“What’s this for?”

 “You can use this to customize your experience,” she said, pointing to a text box.
 “Type in your request in this box, and your server will send you a confirmation and an estimated delivery time.
 You can also change the music.”

 She showed me a music library with tons of playlists.
 And we could even change the light colors.

 “No way!”
-Kiera said, pressing different buttons as the chandelier lights changed from amber to red to green.
+Kiera said, pressing the buttons as the chandelier lights changed from amber to red to green.
 Even the floor bulbs changed colors.

 “I want this in my house!”
 Layla said.

 Cole glanced around, taking it all in.
 “Are you *sure* this place isn’t expensive?”

+"I don't think so."

 Helga left, and the faux bookshelf closed behind her, leaving us to enjoy our secret dining space.

-I shrugged.
-“I don’t think so.”

 We opened the menus, but no prices were listed.

-*That’s strange.
-Where are the prices?*
+*That’s strange.*

 I grabbed the iPad and typed a note to the server.
 “Where are the prices listed?”

-After a moment, the server’s response appeared: “They aren’t.”
+After a moment, the server responded: “They aren’t.”

 My buddies and I exchanged nervous glances.

-“What does he mean, there aren’t prices listed?”
+“What does he mean, the prices aren't listed?”
 Cole said.

 I typed: “How much are the drinks?”